bencherdev/bencher/services/console/src/content/learn/infoq.md

 In order to do so we are going to explore two different kinds of profilers, sampling and instrumenting.
 We will then use each type of profiler to find that critical 3% in our own simple profiler.

-Our basic eBPF profiler is an example of a sampling profiler.
+Our simple eBPF profiler is an example of a sampling profiler.
 It sits outside of the target application.
 At a given interval, it collects a sample of the target application's stack trace.
 Because a sampling profiler only runs periodically, it has relatively little overhead.
 However, this means that we may miss some things.
-By analogy, this is like watching a movie by only looking at one out of say every one hundred frames.
+By analogy, this is like watching a movie by only looking at one out of every one hundred frames.
 Movies are usually shot at 24 frames per second.
-That means you would only see a new frame once every 4 seconds.
+That means you would only see a new frame about once every 4 seconds.
 Besides being a very boring way to watch a film, this can also lead to a distorted view of what is actually going on.
-The frame you happen to get could really just be a momentary flashback (overweighting).
+The frame you happen to see could really just be a momentary flashback (overweighting).
 Conversely, there could have just been an amazing action sequence, and you only caught the closeup on the lead actor's face on either side of it (underweighting).